 Dampwood termites live in branches, logs, stumps, dead trees, and sometimes, structural wood exposed to water.
 They also infest live trees, constructing galleries in the trunks and large branches.
 Dampwood termite galleries are often filled with clumped fecal pellets that sometimes dissolve into a mud-like paste.
 Structural infestations by dampwood termites occur in wood in contact with water or moist soil, or wood that is exposed to by water from leaky pipes, sprinklers, leaks in roofs, extending beyond the roof line, etc. They cannot survive without a source of moisture.
 Often, colonies are contained within a single piece of wood, and can be remedied by eliminating their water source and replacing the damaged wood.
-Three species of Florida dampwood termites in the genus Neotermes are known.
-Termites from the Neotermes genus are the largest termites, compared to another termite species in the state of Florida.
-Alates of Neotermes are about 5/8" long (wings 7/16" long (Figure.
-2-7A).
-Soldiers are about 7/16" long while workers average 5/16" in length.
+Three species of Florida dampwood termites, compared to another termite species in the state of Florida.
+Alates of Neotermes are about 5/8[°] long (wings 7/16[°] long (Figure 2-7A).
+Soldiers are about 7/16[°] long while workers average 5/16[°] in length.
 (Figure 2-4).
 Alates are also larger than any other termite species in Florida, and can be identified by their wing venation, with at least four pigmented veins on the leading edge (Figure 2-7B).